 The Irish went 31-27 overall and 14-13 in the BIG EAST in 2012 with the youngest team in the conference.
-Notre Dame led the BIG EAST in most starts by true freshmen (177), most starts by different true freshman (11) and highest average of true freshman starters per game (3.05).
-In fact, no other league foe started more than six different freshman or registered 140 total starts by rookies.
+Notre Dame led the BIG EAST in most starts by true freshmen (177), most starts by a different true freshman (11) and highest average of true freshman starters per game (3.05).
+In fact, no other league foe started more than six different freshmen or registered 140 total starts by rookies.

 The 31 victories in `12 were the most by the Irish since 2009.
 Notre Dame managed just 23 and 22, respectively, in 2011 and 2010.